tencentyun/intlcloud-documents/product/数据库/游戏数据库 TcaplusDB/快速入门/注册游戏_intl.md

 ## Procedure
-1. **Apply for TcaplusDB (Game Storage) Service**
-In Tencent Cloud [TcaplusDB overview page](https://cloud.tencent.com/product/tcaplus), click **Apply Now** to enter the TcaplusDB application page.
+1. **Apply for TcaplusDB (Game Storage) Service** Click **Apply Now** on the Tencent Cloud [TcaplusDB overview page](https://cloud.tencent.com/product/tcaplus) to enter the TcaplusDB application page.
 Enter the application information, click **Submit Application** and wait for approval.

 2. **Add a game**
 2.1 Log in to the [Game Service console](https://console.cloud.tencent.com/gameservice) and click **Add Game** to navigate to the page to fill in your game information.